 We are currently accepting enrollments.
 The course will open on July 11, 2023.

-This 3-hour, on-demand online course covers 5 lesser-known subtypes of Obsessive Compulsive Disorder that many health care providers are not aware of and often misdiagnose.
+This 3-hour, on-demand online course covers 5 lesser-known subtypes of Obsessive Compulsive Disorder that many healthcare providers are not aware of and often misdiagnose.
 These include: Sexual Orientation OCD, Suicidal/Self-harm OCD, Aggressive OCD, Relationship OCD, and Pedophilia OCD.
 This course focuses on differential diagnosis and will include several role plays to help demonstrate how health care workers might go about diagnosing a patient with OCD and distinguishing it from other mental health disorders.
 This process is crucial for treatment planning.

 Obsessive Compulsive Disorder ranks in the top 10 most disabling illnesses by the World Health Organization.
-Obsessive Compulsive Disorder is defined by the presence of obsessions and/or compulsions that are time consuming and/or result in significant distress or impairment.
-Obsessions can be persistent thoughts, urges or images that are experienced as intrusive and unwanted.
-Compulsions can be repetitive behavioral or mental acts either designed to suppress or neutralize obsessions or done according to specific rules in order to prevent or reduce distress or some dreaded event or situation.
+Obsessive Compulsive Disorder is defined by the presence of obsessions and/or compulsions that are time-consuming and/or result in significant distress or impairment.
+Obsessions can be persistent thoughts, urges, or images that are experienced as intrusive and unwanted.
+Compulsions can be repetitive behavioral or mental acts, either designed to suppress or neutralize obsessions or done according to specific rules in order to prevent or reduce distress or some dreaded event or situation.

-If you questions related to this course or content, please contact Dr. Ragan via email at jragan@mgh.harvard.edu
+If you have questions related to this course or content, please contact Dr. Ragan via email at jragan@mgh.harvard.edu

 MDs/Doctoral-Level/Other Professionals: $199